h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 <a name="ImportData"></a>
 # ...
 Importing Data

-If you don't have any data of your own to work with, you can find some example datasets here:
+If you don't have any data of your own to work with, you can find some example datasets at <a href="http://data.h2o.ai" target="_blank">http://data.h2o.ai</a>.

-- <a href="http://docs.h2o.ai/h2oclassic/resources/publicdata.html"  target="_blank">http://docs.h2o.ai/h2oclassic/resources/publicdata.html </a>
-- <a href="http://data.h2o.ai" target="_blank">http://data.h2o.ai</a>

 There are multiple ways to import data in H2O flow: